CloudCannon/documentation/_tutorials/seo.md

 {% endraw %}
 {% endhighlight %}

-If you're using [CloudCannon](http://cloudcannon.com), your non-technical users can easily update the Front Matter:
+If you're using [CloudCannon](http://cloudcannon.com), your non-developers can easily update the Front Matter:

 ![Front Matter on CloudCannon](/img/tutorials/seo/front_matter.png)